-- 10m-wide double storey through-site links with north-south and east-west connections.
-Also potential for the laneway to provide service access to the Metro. - 2 Landscaped edge to provide buffer to Alexandra Avenue & Hassall Street, and increase amenity and shade. - Future-proofing service requirements for the Metro Station. - Active frontages along Alexandra Avenue, Bailey St and the through-site links. - Utilise the slope in the topography to create a semi-basement for loading & services for the supermarket, and basement parking access. - 6 Locate vehicular access via Hassall Street. - 7 Allowance for soil to support significant trees underneath new open space / plaza facing Hawkesbury Rd.
+- Landscaped edge to provide buffer to Alexandra Avenue & Hassall Street, and increase amenity and shade. - 2 Future-proofing service requirements for the Metro Station. - Active frontages along Bailey Street, with entrance to through site link. - Utilise the slope in the topography to create a semi-basement for loading & services for the supermarket, and basement parking access. - 5 Locate vehicular access via Hassall Street. - Residential lobbies to have a defined street address with accessibility via local streets.
+Entry from Bailey Street preferred. - 7 Allowance for deep soil to support significant trees underneath new open space / plaza facing Hawkesbury Rd.